Dairy (New Zealand): Business and culture

-Dairies rely on long hours rather than high mark-ups to make money, and are not overly profitable.
+Dairies rely on long hours rather than high markups to make money, and are not overly profitable.
 As small operators, they cannot get bulk discounts that supermarkets get.
 As dairies must remain open long hours to stay profitable, they are almost always family-run businesses that utilise family members to run the shop.

 New Zealand introduced the 40-hour working week in 1945, ending Saturday trading hours for most grocers.
 Dairies were allowed to stay open outside normal working hours and on Saturdays.

 During the 1990s and 2000s, dairies became less profitable as other stores made inroads into their niche as nearby stores open outside regular trading hours.
 As supermarkets opened for longer hours with the introduction of deregulated shopping hours in 1990, and petrol stations extended the range of goods they sold, dairies began to lose their competitive advantage.

 Immigrant ownership

 A 1994 study found that 227 of the 269 dairies (%) in central Auckland were owned by Indians.
 Dairies are often self-owned by immigrants, who may face difficulties entering the workforce.
 Some dairy owners intended to give their children white collar or professional occupations, while other dairies had inter-generational ownership, with children taking over the store when they reach adulthood.

-The role of dairies in New Zealand's immigrant Indian culture was explored in Jacob Rajan's 1997 play Krishnan's Dairy, which toured internationally to positive reviews.